Site uses cookies to provide basic functionality.

 a67804d This is a disease for the person who wants to experience it all.
 Bill Bryson

-d26aafc Tunney has all the makings of a hero - he was clean living, intelligent, polite, reasonably good-looking - but, like Lou Gehrig, he lacked the chemistry that stirred affection. emotion leadership enthusiasm Bill Bryson
+d26aafc Tunney has all the makings of a hero - he was clean living, intelligent, polite, reasonably good-looking - but, like Lou Gehrig, he lacked the chemistry that stirred affection. emotion enthusiasm leadership Bill Bryson

 4d25eed he also engaged in many charitable works, notably the building of one of the world's largest orphanages for boys (and boys alone; orphan girls would have to look elsewhere) Bill Bryson